Rymar/Countdown/README.md

             //if something has double letter, it means that 0's will be put before, e.g. 12:04:02 instead of 12:4:2

-            nodeId : , //string, required, pattern will be placed in this node speed : 1, //default 1,
+            nodeId : 'timer', //string, pattern will be placed in this node speed : 1, //default 1,
-            refreshRate, //number, default 100 ms, how often counter should be refreshed inactiveTab, //boolean, default true, should countdown work when tab is inactive
+            refreshRate: 50, //number, default 50 ms, how often counter should be refreshed inactiveTab, //boolean, default true, should countdown work when tab is inactive

             //user events, and the first argument is current object